 This section introduces the variables used in the statistical analysis and explains how they are derived from the theory presented above.
-It also introduces the duration modeling and instrumental variables approaches used in the statistical analysis, which examines the relationship between the political and news context (the independent variables of interest) and the onset and intensity of media scandal (the outcome variables of interest) in a given time period (week).
+It also introduces the duration modeling and instrumental variables approaches used in the statistical analysis, which examines the relationship between the political and news context (the independent variables of interest) and the onset and intensity of media scandal (the outcome variables of interest) in a given time period (week).51

-Dependent Variables: Scandal Onset and Intensity
+Dependent variables: Scandal onset and intensity

 I construct two types of dependent variables for the entire 1977-2008 period: scandal onset, which measures whether a media scandal starts in a given week, and scandal intensity, which measures the volume of coverage of a media scandal in a given week.
-In each case, I do not disaggregate the dependent variable by type of scandal (for example, sexual, financial, etc.); target (White House or elsewhere in the executive branch); or characteristics of the allegation (for example, public or private behavior, whether the actions took place before the official took office, etc.).
-Though these distinctions can be important, disaggregating the data further would simply leave us with too few media scandals of each type to analyze statistically.
+In each case, I do not disaggregate the dependent variable by type of scandal (e.g., sexual, financial, etc.); target (White House or elsewhere in the executive branch); or characteristics of the allegation (e.g., public or private behavior, whether the actions took place before the official took office, etc.).
+Though these distinctions can be important,52 disaggregating the data further would simply leave us with too few media scandals of each type to analyze statistically.
 More importantly, while various sorts of heterogeneity are possible, the political and news context is likely to play a similar role across all of these cases.
-For instance, even when the president is not directly responsible for a given controversy (for example, a dispute over actions taken within the executive branch), he is held politically responsible for scandals and expected to address any problems that have been revealed.
-Moreover, his vulnerability to scandal of all types will increase as the political and news context become less favorable (as described below).
+For instance, even when the president is not directly responsible for a given controversy (e.g., a dispute over actions taken within the executive branch), he is held politically responsible for scandals and expected to address any problems that have been revealed.
+Moreover, his vulnerability to scandal of all types will increase as the political and news context become less favorable in the manner that I describe below.